smarc-project/smarc2/behaviours/evolo/prox_ops_actions/README.md

 8. If target_lost=true for longer than the configured timeout, the BT will move to fallback behavior.
 9. Frame IDs must be agreed ahead of time; candidate_path and target_state should be in a fixed world/map frame unless explicitly stated otherwise.
 10. backend/command STOP means stop planning/control output for the current goal; RESET means clear backend state for a new run.
+11. Backend messages older than the current action start are ignored, even if their fields indicate success or a valid plan.
+12. Backend messages with zero timestamps are treated as stale.
 ```